Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 _NEED TO INCLUDE UPDATED SCHEMATIC_
 _Discuss how the functionality of this schematic satisfies user needs and product requirements through an in-depth discussion of function._
-_Discuss your team's design and decision making process related to this section_
+_Discuss your team's design and decision-making process related to this section_

 _MOVE BILL OF MATERIALS TO APPENDIX_
 ### [Team Bill Of Materials](https://docs.google.com/spreadsheets/d/1tEgSocMg7p1WsBFgXyOm4MPM_7w9kUdD/edit?usp=sharing&ouid=118237344388299811111&rtpof=true&sd=true)